-Pass-through entities (PTEs) that conduct business in more than one state must allocate their income.
+Pass-through entities (PTEs) that conduct business in more than one state must allocate income if one or more of the members are nonresident individuals or nonresident entities of Maryland.
 Partnerships may use separate accounting or the apportionment method of allocation.
 S corporations must use the apportionment method unless the activity in Maryland is nonunitary.
 If the activity within Maryland is nonunitary, S corporations may use separate accounting.

-APPORTIONMENT FORMULA
+2 APPORTIONMENT FORMULA